LordAshes/VirtualTable3D/README.md

 Where "127.0.0.1" can be replaced with the WAN IP for the server.
 Where name is replaced with a unique identification of the player (anything but "GM").
 Where "Test3" is the module that is loaded (Test3.txt in resources/modules)

+Note: The value of player is also used to determine the player specific character sheet and corresponding roll options.
+To be able to use this benefit, ensure that the name provided matches the (case sensitive) file name of a character sheet in the /resources/sheets folder.